-Based on our program philosophy described above, seven corresponding program goals operationalize these principles.
-From these goals we have derived a number of objectives and associated competencies, learning activities, assessment procedures, and expected student outcomes.
-The various components of our training model are enumerated below.
+Based on our program philosophy described above, five corresponding program goals operationalize these principles.
+From these goals we have derived a number of objectives and associated competencies to achieve the objectives.
+The five components of our training model are enumerated below.
+(Note: to reduce redundancy the goals have been abbreviated from those presented above).